27

 Biography

 Halldór Geirsson was born in 1976 and graduated with a BS degree in geophysics from the University of Iceland in 1999.
-She worked as a crustal deformation expert at the Icelandic Meteorological Office from 1999 - 2011, running and developing the Icelandic continuous GNSS network.
+He worked as a crustal deformation expert at the Icelandic Meteorological Office from 1999 - 2011, running and developing the Icelandic continuous GNSS network.
 Halldór holds an MS in geophysics from the University of Iceland in 2002, with a thesis titled "Continuous GPS measurements in Iceland 1999 - 2002".
-She moved to State College in Pennsylvania, US, for a PhD study at the Pennsylvania State University in 2010, which she completed in 2014, with a thesis titled "Crustal deformation and volcanism at active plate boundaries.
+He moved to State College in Pennsylvania, US, for a PhD study at the Pennsylvania State University in 2010, which He completed in 2014, with a thesis titled "Crustal deformation and volcanism at active plate boundaries.
 Halldór did a postdoctorate at the European Center of Geodesy and Seismology in Walferdange, Luxembourg, 2015 - 2016, focusing on the deformation processes in the Kivu region bordering the Democratic Republic of Congo, Rwanda, and Burundi.
-Currently, she is an Associate Professor in geophysics at the University of Iceland.
+Currently, he is an Associate Professor in geophysics at the University of Iceland.

 Event Quick Information